adham-negm/ros_arduino/README.md

-* Now you should be able to connect your arduino compile and upload the code and your base_link node using: roslaunch ros_arduino_base base_bringup.launch
+* Now you should be able to connect your arduino, compile and upload the code, and get your arduino controller running : roslaunch ros_arduino_base base_bringup.launch

+optionally you can also test it out manualy using: rosrun turtlesim turtle_teleop_key /turtle1/cmd_vel:=/cmd_vel